CSRG-Group/dcs-notes.github.io/_CS139/Theory2.md

 Devices are both requesting an serving data concurrently

-# Data centers
+# Data Centers

 ## Servers

-server's can have many different uses
+Server's can have many different uses

 * Web
 * Application